-Hip flexors allow you to bend your knee and flex your hip.
+Hip flexors allow you to flex your hip and bend your knee.
 Sudden movements, such as sprinting, kicking, and changing direction while running or moving, can stretch and tear the hip flexors.

 Runners, people who do martial arts, and football, soccer, and hockey players are more likely to have this type of injury.

 Other factors that can lead to hip flexor strain include: